RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 Both directives and regulations are statutory; option B is not correct.
 Both directives and regulations deal with both internal EU matters and those that extend outside Europe; option C is not correct.

-### Question # 25 - You work for a European government agency providing tax counseling services to taxpayers.
+### [important knowledge] Question # 25 - You work for a European government agency providing tax counseling services to taxpayers.
 On your website home page, you include a banner with the following text: “As a visitor to this website, I agree that any information I disclose to the Tax Counseling Agency can be used for any and all purposes under the General Data Protection Regulation (GDPR).”
 This is followed by a button that says, “I Agree”: users have to click the button, or they are taken to a page that says, “Goodbye.
 Thank you for visiting the Tax Counseling Agency, and have a nice day.”
 This method of collecting personal information is _______________.
 A. Illegal under the GDPR because it is electronic and needs to be in hard copy
 B. Legal under the GDPR
 C. Illegal under the GDPR because it doesn’t allow service if the visitor refuses